Self-Organising Memristive Networks as Physical Learning Systems: Brain-like dynamics in SOMNs

-The dynamics of NW networks are governed by ionic transport {in the junctions between NWs}.
-Here, NWs comprised of an electromigrating metal and a dielectric are assembled in a random arrangement where each contact region between two NWs forms a nanoscale electrical junction~\cite{Milano2019,Kuncic2021}. {Most commonly, NW networks employ silver as the electromigrating metal with either a polymer coating (e.g., Polyvinylpyrrolidone, PVP) \cite{manning2018emergence,DiazAlvarez2019,milano2020brain} and/or metal chalcogenide (e.g., Ag\textsubscript{2}S \cite{Stieg2011,sillin2013theoretical}), though other {materials} have also been explored {(e.g. Ag-TiO$_2$~\cite{Li_etal_2020}, AgI~\cite{Lilak2021}, Ag$_2$Se~\cite{zhu2023online,Kotooka2024thermally})}.} In the nanoscale junctions, the electric field is high enough to drive the dissolution of atomic Ag to Ag\textsuperscript{+} that then electromigrates towards the opposite wire, where it nucleates back to metallic Ag, forming conductive nanofilaments in the junction \cite{milano2020brain}.
-Counter to this additive process, minimisation of the interfacial energy and local electromotive force effects (nanobattery effect) act to dissolve the nanofilaments, becoming the dominant process when the applied voltage is removed.
+Counter to this additive process, minimisation of the interfacial energy and local electromotive force effects (nanobattery effect) act to dissolve the nanofilaments \cite{valov2013nanobatteries}, becoming the dominant process when the applied voltage is removed.
 Therefore, similarly to biological neurons where the synaptic strength is associated with changes in ionic flow and to membrane depolarisation and spontaneous repolarisation, NW junctions modulate their conductance depending on input history and are characterised by a short-term memory ranging from milliseconds to seconds.
-This mechanism is one of the most common memristive behaviours, at the basis of Electrochemical Metallization (ECM) memories and atomic switch devices \cite{valov2011electrochemical}.
+This mechanism is one of the most common memristive behaviours, at the basis of electrochemical metallisation (ECM) memories and atomic switch devices \cite{valov2011electrochemical}.
 In addition to the external electrical bias, the main intrinsic factors are ion mobility and redox rates \cite{yang2014electrochemical}.

-Zooming out at the macroscopic level, NW networks are characterised by metastable states induced by the collective interactions among many memristive junctions where nanofilaments are continuously reshaped due to the local redistributions of electrical potential and current.
-Under voltage sweep stimulation, NW networks exhibit a collective hysteresis response {characteristic of} memristive {systems} (cf. Fig.~\ref{fig:switching}(a)).